TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/weetbix/README.md

 gcloud auth application-default login
 ```

-Once the GCP project is authorized, in one terminal start webpack to rebuild the UI code after any changes:
+Once the GCP project is authorized, in one terminal start esbuild to rebuild the UI code after any changes:
 ```
 cd frontend/ui
-npx webpack watch
+npm run watch
 ```

 To run the server, in another terminal use: